-In our recent post, we discussed ShelfRank™ “content health scores” and how brands’ scores correspond to online conversion.
+In a recent post, ShelfRank™ “content health scores” was discussed and how brands’ scores correspond to online conversion.
 In response to our post, we received a lot of smart and insightful questions, ranging from the curious (“which items go into ShelfRank?”) to the not-so-subtle (“tell me exactly how many photos I need on my product page”).

 To answer these questions, we did another deep dive into a specific product category.
 With Fourth of July just around the corner, barbecue grills was an obvious pick: big market size ($1.5 billion in annual sales in US, IBIS 2016), a high consideration purchase with many solid brands and a clear market share leader.
 Certainly a lot at stake (or steak…sorry we couldn’t help ourselves) in how brand sellers in this vertical manage their products online.